 The 2019 Audit also outlines that constant and rapid change is creating challenges for the way Australian’s plan, design and deliver infrastructure.

-A clear challenge that emerges in the report is that our current tools are not well-suited to deal with many of the new infrastructure problems we are facing in today’s rapidly changing environment.
+A clear challenge that emerges in the report is that current tools are not well-suited to deal with many of the new infrastructure problems the country is facing in today’s rapidly changing environment.

-Our population is growing and changing, the structure of the economy is shifting, our communities and environment are experiencing weather extremes, and rapid technological change is fundamentally reshaping our day-to-day lives.
+Australia’s population is growing and changing, the structure of the economy is shifting, communities and environment are experiencing weather extremes, and rapid technological change is fundamentally reshaping day-to-day lives.

 “Projects across Australia are getting larger and increasingly complex, and will require new approaches if they are to be effectively delivered.
 So-called megaprojects – projects larger than $1 billion in value – are becoming the default, increasing the burden on the sector, and in some cases exceeding industry capacity.
 If we are going to continue to be productive and accommodate change, we need to grow industry skills and capacity,” she stated.